tristan-mastrodicasa/tristans-app-mobile/docs/CONCEPT.md

 * The growth strategy and engagement strategy needs to have stats collected
   * Collect data on most interesting push notification
   * Collect data on where most traffic comes from (SEO, FB, Influencer endorsements, Various Social Media Pages)
+    * Should be easy with the browser application being separate

 ### Key points to nail